Perry the Platypus: Reception

-As a character, Perry has been well received by both fans and critics.
-As Cynthia Littleton of Variety magazine wrote, "Perry the platypus is a breakout star from the Disney Channel toon 'Phineas and Ferb'."
-The New York Times writer Susan Stewart called him "intrepid".
+Cynthia Littleton of Variety magazine described Perry as the show's "breakout star", suggesting that the character's popularity is due to his "plain funny-looking" appearance. while The New York Times writer Susan Stewart called him "intrepid".
 Jean Yoo, a press member for Disney Channel, said that Perry is "suave" and "makes James Bond look like a rank amateur."
 Aaron H. Bynum of Animator Insider opined that he is "indubitably confident".
-Carly H. of Scholastic, Inc. declared Perry "pretty darn awesome".
 Josh Jackson, editor of Paste, described Perry and Doofenshmirtz's relationship as "pitch-perfect".
-Cynthia Littleton of Variety explains that his popularity was due to his "plain funny-looking" appearance.
 Zarin Rezwana of The Daily Star claimed that Perry was an "amazing mammal" and stated that everyone can be like him.

 Certain reviewers have also commented negatively about Perry and his subplot, which Sherry Robinson of the St. Petersburg Times considers "pretty trippy."
 Kevin McDonough of Sun Coast Today described it as "complicated" and "loosely connected" to the rest of the series, writing that he is "not sure what this accomplishes except to add the noise of explosions to the already constant din of singing and screaming".
 Ed Liu of Toon Zone feels it is "truly puzzling what Perry the secret agent is doing in this show in the first place".
 Liu considers his subplot to be a type of "throw everything against the wall and see what sticks" element and writes that "many of the earlier episodes of the show don't manage to do a very good job of balancing the subplot and the main one".

 Perry was nominated for a Nickelodeon Kids' Choice Award in 2014 under the category of Favorite Animated Animal Sidekick.